Bill-M123/pic_a_wheel/README.md

 Declare list dynamic and displayed for all to see.

-A new message/holding page for players in waiting room.

 requirments: unchanged

 mastercontrols changes.
-None.
+Reset Table moved to Table/Player

 ## Working pages: